• About Texas Travel Talk

 The average time it takes to get there from Dallas is 15 minutes.

 Toyota Music Factory put Las Colinas (North Irving) back on the map with its restaurants, live music scene, and a big playground for adults and children.
-It’s the center of all the excitement in Irving, and there are plenty of things to do in Las Colinas that you might want to plant for a full day and into the night.
+It’s the center of all the excitement in Irving, and there are plenty of things to do in Las Colinas that you might want to plan for a full day and into the night.

 5. Fort Worth, Texas